-In the late 1990's Paul Hansord, the current Managing Director, developed an innovative range of Young Plants which were to be delivered throughout the UK.
+In the late 1990's Paul Hansord, the Managing Director at the time, developed an innovative range of Young Plants which were to be delivered throughout the UK.
 This side of the business has gone from strength to strength, leading the way in mailorder plants.

 Imaginative marketing techniques have made Thompson & Morgan the industry's pace-setters and have helped keep the company dynamic and young at heart.
 The quality of the product is the cornerstone of the company's success, and quality control dominates every aspect of Thompson & Morgan's operations.
 All suppliers have to stipulate seed germination rates, regular checks are made by Thompson &Morgan's management of all contracted growers' crops and every consignment of seed is rigorously tested in the laboratory and trial grounds by the company's technicians.
-Finally, the seed is foil packed to retain pristine freshness before being inserted into the well-known and distinctive Thompson & Morgan packets.
+Finally, the seed inserted into the well-known and distinctive Thompson & Morgan packets.
 With every packet comes the company's guarantee as to its viability.